References

 - Scott Vorthmann's vZome.
 This

-program allows one to make virtual Zometool models.
-This makes extremely difficult models
+program allows one to make virtual models with the Zometool.
+This makes extremely

-feasible, and it has been used to prove that many geometric objects can be built in
+difficult models feasible, and it has been used to prove that many geometric objects can

 some of which I show here.